aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ## Prerequisites

 - You are running the latest version of ASEA.
-If you are not running version 1.5.10 then upgrade before starting the upgrade process
+If you are not running ASEA version 1.5.10 then upgrade ASEA before starting the ASEA to LZA upgrade process
 - You can run the scripts from your local workstation
-  - You will need Git, the AWS CLI, NodeJS and Yarn installed
+  - You will need Git, AWS CLI, NodeJS and Yarn installed
-- Alternatively you can use Cloud9 which has most tools pre-installed
-  - Deploy Cloud9 VPC and Setup Cloud9 Environment following instructions here: <https://catalog.workshops.aws/landing-zone-accelerator/en-US/workshop-advanced/lza-sample-configs/create-ide-environment>
-  - Ensure you are logged into the Cloud9 terminal
 - Complete the `Verify and configure software tools` section to ensure Yarn is installed

 ### Clone The ASEA Repo